You can ask other people for help to set your goals if you want to. For example, your friends, family, or My NDIS contact can help you.

 - how you can work towards your goals

 - when you’d like to work on your goals

-- what supports you need to work towards your goals, noting that just because you have a goal doesn’t mean we have to provide funded supports for it
+- what supports you need to work towards your goals.
+But just because you have a goal doesn’t mean we have to fund supports for it

 - where you might get supports to work towards your goals, for example community or mainstream services